-I recently had the opportunity to chat with Jeff Kreisler, Editor-In-Chief of PeopleScience and bestselling author, with Dan Ariely, of Dollars and Sense: How We Misthink Money and How to Spend Smarter.
-Listed as one of the top business books of 2017 by, among others, Business Insider, Huffington Post, Audible and The Washington Post, who called it “a brilliant and accessible look at behavioral economics”.
+I recently had the opportunity to chat with Jeff Kreisler, bestselling co-author of Dollars and Sense: How We Misthink Money and How to Spend Smarter.
+Listed as one of the top business books by Business Insider, Huffington Post, Audible and The Washington Post, who called it “a brilliant and accessible look at behavioral economics”.

 Jeff is also a financial columnist (TheStreet.com), recovering attorney (Princeton, Virginia Law), award-winning comedian and on-air pundit for MSNBC, CNN Headline News, FoxNews and Sirius/XM.

 Tell us about how you got started with all of this.

 My background is in law.
 I’m a lawyer and I studied economics at Princeton with some of the best – Ben Bernanke, Alan Blinder, and some other white guy – and I understood how things were supposed to work in traditional economics, but it never really clicked for me because I didn’t incorporate the human element.

 I went forth in my career, I was a comedian doing a lot of political stuff and I ended up writing a financial humor column for Jim Cramer’s TheStreet.com and then I got my first book called Get Rich Cheating which was a satire of sorts; A ‘how-to’ book which looked at steroids, election fraud, investment fraud, Hollywood, and all these other scams… and yes, it’s still relevant today.